Dylan Sikura: Playing career

 On September 28, 2020, Sikura was traded by the Blackhawks to the Vegas Golden Knights in exchange for Brandon Pirri.

 On July 29, 2021, having left the Golden Knights organization, Sikura was signed as a free agent to a one-year, two-way contract with the Colorado Avalanche.
 After attending the 2021 Avalanche training camp, Sikura was assigned to AHL affiliate, the Colorado Eagles, to begin the 2021–22 season.
 In a first-line offensive role with the Eagles, Sikura established career highs to finish sixth in league scoring with 33 goals and 40 assists for 73 points in just 60 regular season games.
 He made 5 appearances through a recall to the Avalanche, registering 1 assist.
 In the playoffs with the Eagles, Sikura was limited by injury to 6 post-season games, collecting 4 points.
 Sikura remained a part of the Avalanche black aces squad through the remainder of the playoffs, as the club went on to claim the Stanley Cup.

 As a free agent from the Avalanche at the conclusion of his contract, Sikura opted to return to his original club by re-joining the Chicago Blackhawks on a one-year, two-way contract on July 14, 2022.
 In his return to the Blackhawks, Sikura rejoined former AHL club the Rockford IceHogs for the 2022–23 season, and collected 12 goals and 32 points through 52 games.
 On March 2, 2023, the Blackhawks traded Sikura to the Anaheim Ducks in exchange for prospect Max Golod.

+After 6 professional seasons in North America, Sikura left the Ducks as a free agent and embarked on a career abroad, agreeing to a one-year contract with Swedish club, Skellefteå AIK of the Swedish Hockey League (SHL), on September 7, 2023.
+In his lone season with Skellefteå, Sikura quickly adapted to the European play-style and registered 10 goals and 26 points through 49 regular season games.
+He posted 9 points in 13 playoff games to help Skellefteå claim the Swedish Championship.

+As a free agent, Sikura left Sweden and was signed to a one-year contract with Russian club, Traktor Chelyabinsk of the KHL, on June 7, 2024.
+Sikura commenced the 2024-25 season with Chelyabinsk, notching 5 goals and 15 points through 28 games before he was traded to Dynamo Moscow on December 27, 2024.